Pride (2014 film): Critical response

 Pride was met with critical acclaim.
-The review aggregator Rotten Tomatoes reported that 92% of critics surveyed gave the film a positive review, based on a sample of 127 reviews, with an average score of 7.6 out of 10; the consensus on the film reads: "Earnest without being didactic and uplifting without stooping to sentimentality, Pride is a joyous crowd-pleaser that genuinely works."
+On review aggregator Rotten Tomatoes 92% of 127 critics gave the film a positive review, with an average rating of 7.6 out of 10.
+The site's consensus reads: "Earnest without being didactic and uplifting without stooping to sentimentality, Pride is a joyous crowd-pleaser that genuinely works."
 Metacritic gave the film an aggregate score of 79/100 based on 36 reviews, indicating "generally favorable reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Geoffrey Macnab, of The Independent, noted how Pride followed on from other British films such as The Full Monty, Brassed Off and Billy Elliot as "a story set in a Britain whose industrial base is being shattered".
 Macnab, who gave the film a five-star review, praised the screenplay for combining "broad comedy with subtle observation", and noted that director Matthew Warchus "relishes visual contrasts and jarring juxtapositions" throughout the film.
 Macnab's review stated that Pride retained its humour and accessibility without trivialising the issues addressed in the film.

 Peter Bradshaw, reviewing for The Guardian, described the film as "impassioned and lovable".
 Bradshaw praised performances of the cast, including Bill Nighy's "taciturn shyness" in his portrayal as Cliff and the "dignified and intelligent performance" from Paddy Considine as Dai.
 Imelda Staunton's performance as Hefina Headon, who died in October 2013, was met with positive reviews by critics.
 Geoffrey Macnab said Staunton's performance as the matriarchal Hefina was "part Mother Courage and part Hilda Ogden".
 Ben Schnetzer's performance as Mark Ashton drew positive reviews.
 Charlotte O'Sullivan, writing for the London Evening Standard, said: "Schnetzer is a New Yorker with an unpromising CV (he was one of the few good things about The Book Thief) and he's fantastic here".

 Paul Byrnes in The Sydney Morning Herald described the film as "dry, surprising, compassionate, politically savvy, emotionally rewarding and stacked to the gills with great actors doing solid work".

 Nigel Andrews, writing for the Financial Times, gave the film one star out of five, describing it as "a parade of tricks, tropes and tritenesses, designed to keep its balance for two hours atop a political correctness unicycle".
 Andrews' review read, "Nothing in modern history is more amazing than the cultural rebranding of the UK miners' strike as a heroic crusade, rather than a Luddite last stand for (inter alia) union demagoguery, greenhouse gas and emphysema."